Towards Understanding Asynchronous Advantage Actor-critic: Convergence and Linear Speedup: Introduction

-\textbf{Empirical parallel and distributed AC.} In \cite{A3C}, the original A3C method was proposed and became the workhorse in empirical RL.
-Later, \cite{babaeizadeh2017a3cgpu} has provided a GPU-version of A3C which significantly decreases training time.
-Recently, the A3C algorithm is further optimized in modern computers by \cite{stooke2019accelerated}, where a large batch variant of A3C with improved efficiency is also proposed.
-In \cite{espeholt2018impala}, an importance weighted distributed AC algorithm IMPALA has been developed to solve a collection of problems with one single set of parameters.
-Recently, a gossip-based distributed yet synchronous AC algorithm has been proposed in \cite{assran2019gossip}, which has achieved the performance competitive to A3C.
+\textbf{Parallel and distributed RL methods.} In \citep{A3C}, the original A3C method was proposed and became the workhorse in empirical RL.
+Later, \citep{babaeizadeh2017a3cgpu} has provided a GPU-version of A3C which significantly decreases training time.
+Recently, the A3C algorithm is further optimized in modern computers by \citep{stooke2019accelerated}, where a large batch variant of A3C with improved efficiency is also proposed.
+In \citep{espeholt2018impala}, an importance weighted distributed AC algorithm IMPALA has been developed to solve a collection of problems with one single set of parameters.
+A gossip-based distributed AC algorithm has been proposed in \citep{assran2019gossip} which achieves performance competitive to A3C.
 Additionally, distributed RL is closely related to the multi-agent RL, both of which have a broad range of applications \citep{kar2013collaborative,sadeghi2018optimal,wu2021byzantine}.
 In \citep{kar2013collaborative}, a distributed algorithm based on Q-learning was proposed and was shown to achieve convergence under a sparse communication network.
 In \citep{sadeghi2018optimal}, an asynchronous caching approach which utilized PG to find an optimal caching policy was developed.
 A robust decentralized TD learning method was proposed in \citep{wu2021byzantine} to defend against malicious agents in a multi-agent network.